In-person learning during COVID pandemic is possible with the right precautions, CDC researchers say

 Extracurricular activities, such as indoor sports, may be another story, according to a separate CDC report published Tuesday.

 Two Florida high school wrestling matches became superspreader events in December when 54 of the 130 attendees -- wrestlers, coaches and referees -- were tested for Covid-19, and 38 were positive.
 Among 91 close contacts of infected people, 43% tested positive for the virus.
-One contact, who was over agef 50, died.
+One contact, who was over the age of 50, died.

 It is not possible to maintain physical distancing in the high-contact sport, and the American Academy of Pediatrics advises against mask wearing while wrestling because it poses a choking hazard.